moochee/moochee/README.md

 - CSS transitions & animations
 - WebSockets / socket.io
 - Custom visuals and widgets using SVG
-- UI5 Web Components (worked really we, discarded later just because we wanted to try making our own widgets)
+- UI5 Web Components (worked really well, discarded later just because we wanted to try making our own widgets)
 - Git hooks
 - QR codes for URLs
 - **The most important one:** be _absolutely minimalistic regarding tools_ - and demonstrate things are super performant while still ultra simple & elegant at the same time